 Instructor: Ryokai

 Also listed as: INFO C263

 Technologies for Creativity and Learning: Read Less [-]

 NWMEDIA C265 Interface Aesthetics 3 Units

-Terms offered: Spring 2022, Spring 2021, Spring 2020
+Terms offered: Spring 2023, Spring 2022, Spring 2021

 This course will cover new interface metaphors beyond desktops (e.g., for mobile devices, computationally enhanced environments, tangible user interfaces) but will also cover visual design basics (e.g., color, layout, typography, iconography) so that we have systematic and critical understanding of aesthetically engaging interfaces.
 Students will get a hands-on learning experience on these topics through course projects, design critiques, and discussions, in addition to lectures and readings.
 Interface Aesthetics: Read More [+]

-Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

-Additional Details

-Subject/Course Level: New Media/Graduate

-Grading: Letter grade.

 Instructor: Ryokai

 Also listed as: INFO C265

 Interface Aesthetics: Read Less [-]

 NWMEDIA 290 Special Topics in New Media 1 - 4 Units

-Terms offered: Spring 2022, Spring 2021, Fall 2020
+Terms offered: Fall 2023, Spring 2023, Spring 2022

 See Schedule of Classes for current section offerings.
-Topics deal with

-new media and related issues.
+Topics deal with new media and related issues.

 Special Topics in New Media: Read More [+]

-Rules & Requirements

 Repeat rules: Course may be repeated for credit when topic changes.

-Hours & Format

 Fall and/or spring: 15 weeks - 1-4 hours of lecture per week

-Summer:

 3 weeks - 5-15 hours of lecture per week 8 weeks - 1.5-7.5 hours of lecture per week 10 weeks - 1.5-4.5 hours of lecture per week

-Additional Details

-Subject/Course Level: New Media/Graduate

-Grading: Letter grade.

 Special Topics in New Media: Read Less [-]

 NWMEDIA 291 Topics in New Media 1 - 4 Units

 Terms offered: Prior to 2007

 See Schedule of Classes for current section offerings.
-Topics deal with

-new media and related issues.
+Topics deal with new media and related issues.

 Topics in New Media: Read More [+]

-Rules & Requirements

 Repeat rules: Course may be repeated for credit when topic changes.
 Students may enroll in multiple sections of this course within the same semester.

-Hours & Format

-Fall and/or spring: 15 weeks - 1-2 hours of seminar and 1-2 hours of discussion per week
+Fall and/or spring: 15 weeks - 1-2 hours of seminar and 1-2 hours of discussion per week week

-Summer:

 6 weeks - 2.5-6 hours of seminar and 2.5-4 hours of discussion per week 8 weeks - 2-4.5 hours of seminar and 2-3 hours of discussion per week 10 weeks - 1.5-3 hours of seminar and 1.5-3 hours of discussion per week

-12 weeks - 1.5-2.5 hours of seminar and 1.5-2.5 hours of discussion per $\,$
+12 weeks - 1.5-2.5 hours of seminar and 1.5-2.5 hours of discussion per

-week

-Additional Details

-Subject/Course Level: New Media/Graduate

-Grading: Letter grade.

 Topics in New Media: Read Less [-]

 NWMEDIA 299 Individual Study or Research 1 - 4 Units

 Terms offered: Spring 2019, Spring 2018, Spring 2017 Individual study or research with Center for New Media- affiliated faculty.
 This course provides the opportunity to search out and study in detail subjects unavailable in the ordinary course offerings.
 Unit credit will reflect conparable work per unit as regular courses, and will include both meetings with faculty sponsor and independent work.

 Individual Study or Research: Read More [+]

-Rules & Requirements

 Repeat rules: Course may be repeated for credit when topic changes.

-Hours & Format

 Fall and/or spring: 15 weeks - 1-4 hours of independent study per week

 Summer: 8 weeks - 1.5-7.5 hours of independent study per week

-Additional Details

-Subject/Course Level: New Media/Graduate

-Grading: Letter grade.